choogiesaur/hodorify/README.md

 # hodorify
 hodor? hodor.

-This is an app that translates an English sentence into a Hodorly Decree.
+This is a script that translates an English sentence into a Hodorly Decree.

 ##example usage: